 Investment growth

 First, let’s think about investment performance.
-House prices have beaten inflation by around 3% a year since 1955, while the UK stock market has grown at double that rate over the same time period, although these figures exclude rental and dividend yields.
+House prices have beaten inflation by around 3% a year since 1955, while the UK stock market has grown at double that rate over the same period, although these figures exclude rental and dividend yields.
 With buy-to-let property, you could benefit from capital appreciation as well as rental yields, while stock market investing can give you share price growth plus dividends.

 In a recent piece of research, Hargreaves Lansdown highlighted a FTSE All-Share prospective dividend yield of 4.3% compared to the average England and Wales rental yield of 5.9%.
 For a more personalised comparison of property versus your pension, you could try playing around with a pension calculator such as this one.
-It lets you see a pension projection based on how much you currently have in your pot, how much you are paying in, and assumes investment growth of 5% a year before the impact of inflation and charges.
+It lets you see a pension projection based on how much you currently have in your pot, and how much you are paying in, and assumes investment growth of 5% a year before the impact of inflation and charges.
 You may get more or less growth than this depending on what is in your portfolio and how it performs over time.
 You can look at past performance for an idea, although of course, this is no guarantee of what will happen in future, as this will depend on how financial markets move.

 The other important thing about pensions is that, if you are contributing to a workplace pension scheme, your employer has to pay in too, at least 3% of your qualifying earnings under current auto-enrolment rules.
-This is a fantastic bonus that can really make a huge difference in the growth of your pension pot over time.
+This is a fantastic bonus that can make a huge difference in the growth of your pension pot over time.
 Pensions are also tax-efficient.
 You get tax relief on what you pay in, at a rate of 20% for basic rate taxpayers, 40% for higher rate taxpayers, and 45% for additional rate taxpayers, up to a maximum of 100% of your earnings or a £60,000 annual allowance, whichever is lower.
 What that means in practice is that a £100 contribution only costs you £80 if you’re a basic rate taxpayer.
 You also get the perk of being able to take out up to 25% of your pot as a tax-free cash lump sum once you reach the age of 55.

 Rental income vs dividends

-If you’re investing in buy-to-let property, your aim will usually be to get the highest rental yield you can.
-This is the return your property achieves through the rent you are able to charge your tenants.
-It is worked out by dividing the total yearly rental income by the amount you have invested in the property.
-What is a good rental yield on preoprty?
+What is a good rental yield on property?
 Some experts say anything above 7% or 8%.
-It needs to be high enough to cover the mortgage payment, contingencies such as repairs and maintenance, and any other associated costs such as tax, insurance and agents’ fees, and still make you a profit.
+It must be high enough to cover the mortgage payment, contingencies such as repairs and maintenance, and any other associated costs such as tax, insurance and agents’ fees, and still make you a profit.
 There are free rental yield calculators available online that can help you work out what you should be charging, but ultimately your rental yield will be determined by what the market will bear.

 Another way to make a regular income without the hassle of dealing with a tenanted property is to buy dividend-producing investments through a pension.
 You could buy a low-cost passive product such as an exchange-traded fund (ETF) that tracks the performance of the UK’s highest dividend-paying stocks, such as the iShares UK Dividend UCITS ETF, for example, which selects from across the FTSE 350 and pays out an income quarterly.
 You could also choose an active fund or investment trust which pays a monthly or quarterly income, such as Invesco Monthly Income Plus, Schroder Monthly Income or Merchants Trust, which each yield around 5% on average.
 Another option could be to hold individual shares and build your own portfolio of dividend-paying companies.